-Issue 3: Being Part of a Globalised World Descriptor Key Understandings Inquiry Focus - Being part of a globalised wo globalisation? rld: How can we respond to Globalisation shapes the interconnections and i countries and people. nterdependence among Why this Issue matters This Issue helps students understand and maglobalised world where countries and individuals interdependent.
-Students will explore the impactances: economy, culture and security.
-They will process of globalisation through examining how these areas result in trade-offs and different reindividuals.
-Students will therefore appreciate the process behind the responses towards the impact understanding will help them to make well-reast as informed, concerned and participative citizes. s are interconnected and cts of globalisation in three II understand the complex w the impacts of globalisation in sponses from countries and the complex decision-making cts of globalisation.
-This coned and responsible decisions Globalisation creates impacts in the economy, of the impacts of globalisation result in differing reand people. · Knowledge Outcomes Skills Outcomes Concepts Students will be able to understand: the key driving forces of globalisation different responses of countries and individuals to economic, cultural and security impacts of globalisation. evaluating information from substantiated arguments, re demonstrate sound reasoni Singapore's unique co the consequences of co demonstrate perspective-ta demonstrate reflective think tically by gathering, interpreting, analysing and different sources to make well-reasoned and ecommendations and conclusions on societal issues ing and responsible decision-making that considers intexts, constraints and vulnerabilities; and one's actions on those around them taking when encountering differing views actions when reviewing their understanding of societal onal assumptions and beliefs about others.
+Issue 3: Being Part of a Globalised World Descriptor Key Understandings Inquiry Focus - Being part of a globalised world: How can we respond to globalisation?
+Why this Issue matters This Issue helps students understand and make meaning of their lives in a globalised world where countries and individuals are interconnected and interdependent.
+Students will explore the impacts of globalisation in three areas: economy, culture and security.
+They will understand the complex process of globalisation through examining how the impacts of globalisation in these areas result in trade-offs and different responses from countries and Globalisation shapes the interconnections and interdependence among countries and people.
+Globalisation creates impacts in the economy, culture and security.
+The impacts of globalisation result in differing responses from countries and people. individuals.
+Students will therefore appreciate the process behind the responses towards the impart understanding will help them to make well-reast as informed, concerned and participative citizer Knowledge Outcomes cts of globalisation.
+This oned and responsible decisions Concepts Students will be able to understand: the key driving forces of globalisation different responses of countries and individuals to economic, cultural and security impacts of globalisation. evaluating information from substantiated arguments, re demonstrate sound reasoni Singapore's unique co the consequences of co demonstrate perspective-ta demonstrate reflective think tically by gathering, interpreting, analysing and different sources to make well-reasoned and ecommendations and conclusions on societal issues ing and responsible decision-making that considers ntexts, constraints and vulnerabilities; and one's actions on those around them aking when encountering differing views ting when reviewing their understanding of societal onal assumptions and beliefs about others.
 GlobalisationInterconnectednessInterdependence

-Iss Issue 3: Being Part of a Globalised World Gu iding Questions Content 1 What are the factors that contribute to globalisation?
+Iss ssue 3: Being Part of a Globalised World Gu iding Questions Content 1 What are the factors that contribute to globalisation?
 Driving forces of globalisation Technological advancements Developments in transportation Developments in digital technology Growth of Multinational Corporations 2 How can we respond to the economic impacts of globalisation?
 Economic impacts of globalisation and responses of countries and individuals Economic impacts of globalisation Economic growth and economic vulnerability experienced by countries Employment opportunities and challenges experienced by individuals Responses to economic impacts of globalisation Government support Acquisition of knowledge and skills by individuals 3 How can we respond to the cultural impacts of globalisation?
 Cultural impacts of globalisation and responses of countries and individuals Cultural impacts of globalisation Spread of culture Dilution of culture Responses to cultural impacts of globalisation Varying degrees of acceptance and rejection 4 How can we respond to the security impacts of globalisation?
 Security impacts of globalisation and responses of countries and individuals Security impacts of globalisation Transnational terrorism Cyber threats Responses to security impacts of globalisation Vigilance by individuals Security measures by governments within their countries Cooperation among countries

-Paper 2 Literature in Chinese
+Paper 2 Literature in Tamil